 Configuration

-In case that device is used as stand-alone, without attached domotic controller, energy meters must be already configured with Modbus address=2 (to EV) and address=3 (to Grid): they can be purchased from Creasol Store asking to get address already programmed.
-Also it's possible to ask that EVSE module is preprogrammed with the right value of EVMAXPOWER (max power from grid), EVMAXCURRENT (max current supported by the EV cable).
+In case that device is used as stand-alone, not attached to a domotic controller, energy meters must be already configured with Modbus address=2 (to EV) and address=3 (to Grid): they can be purchased from Creasol Store asking to get address already programmed.

 Finally, DomBusEVSE has additional support for: